 Were you aware that many shelters run adoption programs for pocket pets, birds, and other animals, rather than just for dogs and cats?
 If you’re in the market for a unique pet, consider visiting your local shelters.

-Debunking Common Shelter Pet Myths in 2024: Adoption Process, Medical Care, and Training
+Debunking Common Shelter Pet Myths in 2025: Adoption Process and Medical Care

 How long does the adoption process take?